JackStendeback/Social-Network-API/README.md

 For any queries or clarifications, feel free to contact me via email.
 You can also explore more of my work on [GitHub](https://github.com/JackStendeback).

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-For more details, refer to the provided link.